inkVerb/VIP/401/Lesson-09.md

 echo "Variable set to: $Var"

 # Simple test:
+$Var && echo "And is true."
 $Var && echo "And/Or is true." || echo "And/Or is false."
-$Var && echo "And is true."
+$Var && echo "And/Or is true." || echo "And/Or is false." && echo "Last also true."
 $Var || echo "Or is false."

 Var=false
 echo "Variable set to: $Var"

 # Same simple test:
+$Var && echo "And is true."
 $Var && echo "And/Or is true." || echo "And/Or is false."
-$Var && echo "And is true."
+$Var && echo "And/Or is true." || echo "And/Or is false." && echo "Last also true."
 $Var || echo "Or is false."

 ```